chocolate-doom/chocolate-doom/docs/faq.md

   - Please try to configure your speaker setup as plain stereo, even if you actually use a more advanced setup like e.g. 5.1 Surround.
   - It may help to disable SFX resampling by setting the `use_libsamplerate` key to `0` in `crispy-doom.cfg`.
   - It may help to update your sound card driver to a version that functions properly with the new Windows Audio Session API ("WASAPI") which SDL (>= 2.0.6) uses as its default backend.
-  - Replacing the SDL2 DLLs with [older versions](https://github.com/fabiangreffrath/crispy-doom/wiki/Sound-pitch-fix-&-Music-Pack) may help.

-- **The music volume slider also changes the SFX volume.**

-  For some odd reasons it is impossible to set SFX and music volume separately for the same process in some versions of Windows.
-To mitigate this, make sure `crispy-midiproc.exe` is in the same directory (and of the same version) as `crispy-doom.exe` (in some releases, it was hidden in the `unsup/` subdirectory).
-However, if you experience erroneous music progression with certain music mods, try to move or rename `crispy-midiproc.exe` out of the way.

 - **I have problems downloading, extracting or executing the binary Windows releases.**